This section briefly describes currently implemented features. For details on a certain feature, follow detailed corresponding description page.

 Import and export of configuration settings from/to CSV files using SQL server tools is possible.

-ogamma Visual Logger can connect to OPC UA Servers and collect data for configured variables using subscriptions and monitored items mechanizm.
+ogamma Visual Logger for OPC can connect to OPC UA Servers and collect data for configured variables using subscriptions and monitored items mechanizm.
+Variable values can also be of complex data type.
 To serve SimpleJson requests coming from Grafana, it can also retrieve real time data using Read requests, and historical data using HistoryRead requests.

 Some highlithgs of OPC UA connectivity features are listed below: